lmondada/dphil-thesis/content/04_matching/_index.md

 number of rules in the transformation system.

-The asymptotic complexity results presented in this chapter depend on some simplifying assumptions on pattern graphs and embedding.
+The asymptotic complexity results presented in this chapter depend on some simplifying assumptions on the properties that the pattern graphs and embeddings must satisfy.
 This represents a restriction on the generality of minIR graphs, but we do not find that they restrict the usefulness of the result in practice.
-As discussed in
-{{< reflink "sec:benchmarks" >}}, none of these assumptions are required in practice for the implementation.
-We have not observed any impact on performance when the imposed constraints are lifted, so we conjecture that these assumptions can be relaxed and our results generalised.
+As discussed in {{< reflink "sec:benchmarks" >}}, none of these assumptions are required in practice for the implementation.
+We have not observed any impact on performance when the imposed constraints are lifted, so we conjecture that at least some of these assumptions can be relaxed and our results generalised.

 After a discussion of related work in
 {{% reflink "sec:sota-pattern-matching" %}},